vshn/schedar-task/README.md

 ## Requirements
 * go (latest)
 * kubectl
 * helm3
 * make
 * docker

+**or**

+* docker
+* vscode for devcontainers

+Install docker and vscode and the devcontainer extension.
+Then open this repository in vscode and select `Reopen in devcontainer` from the command palette.

 ## Context
 The customer wants an easy way to deploy PostgreSQL instances using a single CustomResourceDefinition (CRD) in Kubernetes.
 There are a couple of Kubernetes Operators that can help us achieve this goal such as [Stackgres Operator](https://stackgres.io/).
 Once the Operator is installed in a cluster a PostgreSQL instance can be easily created with [SGCluster](https://stackgres.io/doc/1.1/reference/crd/sgcluster/#postgres) (CRD).
 There are other CRDs such as [SGInstanceProfile](https://stackgres.io/doc/1.1/reference/crd/sginstanceprofile/) or [SGPostgresConfig](https://stackgres.io/doc/1.1/reference/crd/sgpgconfig/) which can further configure a PostgreSQL instance.
 Our goal is to abstract some of these CRDs into one single CRD (ex.
 API) of our own thus we need to create an Operator for that.
 The bootstrap of the Operator is already done, moreover the bare-bones of Operator itself can be already deployed in a Kind cluster using the following commands: